This post may contain affiliate links, please see the privacy policy for details.

 • Add the buttercream filling to a shell and then sandwich together.

-• Note I recommend chilling the macarons for at least an hour in the refrigerator before decorating.
+• I recommend chilling the macarons for at least an hour in the refrigerator before decorating.
 Please note that macarons need a full 24 hours in the refrigerator to mature, so you can even decorate the next day just bring them to room temperature so that you can add the candy corns to the frosting.

 • To decorate, melt about ¼ cup of the butterscotch chips in the microwave.
 I recommend doing this slowly in 15 to 20-second increments.